rrthomas/wincoll/README.md

 ### Python package

-If you are a Python user, this is the simplest way to get WinColl on most machines.
+If you are a Python user, this is the simplest way to get MrMatt on most machines.

-Install with `pip`: `pip install wincoll`, then execute the command `wincoll`.
+Install with `pip`: `pip install mrmatt`, then execute the command `mrmatt`.

 ## Creating and editing levels

-Currently, to play edited or new levels you must have a source check-out of WinColl from GitHub.
+Currently, to play edited or new levels you must have a source check-out of MrMatt from GitHub.
 (If this doesn’t make sense to you, sorry!
 I hope to provide a simpler way to edit and play new levels soon.)

-The level files are in the `wincoll/levels` subdirectory of the project, and are [Tiled](https://www.mapeditor.org/) level editor files, so you will need to install Tiled to edit them or create new levels.
+The level files are in the `mrmatt/levels` subdirectory of the project, and are [Tiled](https://www.mapeditor.org/) level editor files, so you will need to install Tiled to edit them or create new levels.

-Having saved an edited level you can install the Python package with `pip install .` or run it directly with `PYTHONPATH=. python -m wincoll`.
+Having saved an edited level you can install the Python package with `pip install .` or run it directly with `PYTHONPATH=. python -m mrmatt`.

 Some notes about level design: